Lab 1: Cartesian trajectory planning¶

 Smooth trajectory generation.
 Configuration

-: This block is the first part of the code needed for the Exercise 2.
-It is disabled by default. you have to set the variable
+This block is the first part of the code needed for the Exercise 2.
+It is disabled by default.
+You have to set the variable

-exercise_2 = trueonce you've finished the Exercise 1.
-It defines: \(\tau = 1\) and \(T = 10\) as trajectory timing parameters.
-If enabled, it enables the trajectory generation. -
+exercise_2 = trueonce you've finished Exercise 1.
+It defines \(\tau = 1\) and \(T = 10\) as trajectory timing parameters.
+If enabled, trajectory generation runs. -

 Exercise 2: Smooth trajectory generation.
 Initialization

-: This block is the second part of the code needed for the Exercise 2.
+This block is the second part of the code needed for the Exercise 2.
 If enabled, it initializes trajectory generation state:

 - Clears previous points from trajectory_msg.